-- Spike leaves for an episode in Rugrats, for a long enough period for Stu to go through several new pets, including a tarantula and pair of gerbils.
+- Spike leaves for an episode, for a long enough period for Stu to go through several new pets, including a tarantula and pair of gerbils.
 Subverted on the Spike half of the story, though: He gets taken in by a rich old man, who eventually brings him home.
 The man at the pound the Pickles go to even says this is a pretty common thing there.

-- Another episode has Angelica kick Spike out after it refuses to participate in a pretend wedding ceremony the same time Tommy and Chuckie send her doll Cynthia on a boatride... down a sewer drain.
+- Another episode has Angelica kick Spike out after he refuses to participate in a pretend wedding ceremony the same time Tommy and Chuckie send her doll Cynthia on a boatride... down a sewer drain.
 Spike finds the doll in a garbage dump and, remembering Angelica, decides to leave it.
 However, when he remembers Tommy, he snatches it and heads back.
 No one really realizes he was gone.

 - SpongeBob SquarePants: In "Have You Seen This Snail?", Gary runs away to an old lady's house after SpongeBob forgets to feed him.
 A grief-stricken SpongeBob does everything he can to get Gary to come back.
 Gary eventually sees SpongeBob's pleas and decides to return, helped by the fact that the old lady feeds her snails to death.